gamblevore/speedie/README.md

 # Speedie - Fun is the main goal #
 ## Technical Qualities: Object Oriented, Simple, Fast, Nice-Looking, Non-Infantilising ##

-by Theodore H. Smith - Released on NYE, 31/12/2022.
+* by Theodore H. Smith - Released on NYE, 31/12/2022.
-Contact theo@elfdata.com
+* Contact: `theo@elfdata.com`

 Speedie is the compiler that I have created Jeebox in and is also built ontop of Jeebox.
-So thats a great thing.
 This proves that Jeebox can be used to write programming languages.

 Speedie right now, compiles to C++.
 I am writing a VM for Speedie, so it won't NEED C++, but being able to is a great property to have, so that property will remain.

 Speedie has been written as a passion project with a large amount of hacker-mentality, and it's source code reflects that ;D I did delete most of the rude comments before release, but still... dont expect "corporate professionalism".

-# Why use Speedie? #
+# Why Use Speedie? #

 Use Speedie if you feel called to: Because you find it fun to work on, or work in.